xiaodong-hu/YAN/README.md

 Neat and Fast Julia Package for Symbolic Computation.

-`YAN.jl` is a julia package for construction and *fast* AST transformation on **Symbolic Mathematical Expressions**.
-YAN is named for Chinese character 「演」, which means *transformation*, and Chinese character 「衍」, which means *infinity* (和之以天倪，因之以曼衍 —— 「庄子·齐物论」).
+`YAN.jl` is a julia package for construction and AST transformation on symbolic mathematical expressions.
+YAN is named for Chinese character 「演」, which means *transformation*, corresponding to AST transformation of math expression, and Chinese character 「衍」, which means *infinity* (和之以天倪，因之以曼衍 —— 「庄子·齐物论」), corresponding to the infinite capability of the symbolic expressions.

 ## Usage
 Bare package `YAN` DO NOT register any pre-defined operators for flexibility, which means you can use it to construct basic algebraic structure which is even not a ring or or module.
 Complicated relations such as non-commutative algebras can also be constructed.